Joako360/osm2city/doc/manual/parameters.rst

 MAX_SLOPE_ROAD, MAX_SLOPE_*                     Decimal    0.08      The maximum allowed slope.
 It is used for ramps to bridges, but it is also
                                                                      used for other ramps.
-Especially in mountainous areas you might want to set higher values (e.g. 0.15 for roads works fine in Switzerand).
-This leads to steeper ramps to bridges, but give much fewer residuals with embankements.
+Especially in mountainous areas you might want to set higher values (e.g. 0.15 for roads works fine in Switzeland).
+This leads to steeper ramps to bridges, but give much fewer residuals with embankments.

 =============================================   ========   =======   ==============================================================================